 Is There Such Thing as Overprotection of Your Hearing?

-This protection, while absolutely necessary for workers’ health and well being, may, in fact, put them at risk, if the wrong solution is implemented.
-What in the past, constituted overprotection may be an issue when a worker’s hearing is compromised by his HPD, reducing his ability to detect warning signals, moving equipment or vehicles, or communications with coworkers.
+This protection, while absolutely necessary for workers’ health and well-being, may, in fact, put them at risk, if the wrong solution is implemented.
+In the past, constituted overprotection may be an issue when a worker’s hearing is compromised by his HPD, reducing his ability to detect warning signals, moving equipment or vehicles, or communications with coworkers.
 Any of these conditions suggests a hazardous environment, as well as reduced productivity.
 Out-dated equipment that merely reduces noise levels can no longer be viewed as a solution.
 Vastly improved alternatives are available today.

 How to Know What You Need